Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Evaporators

 Recall that evaporator coils provide more surface area for hot indoor air to pass over them.
-This increased surface area allows more heat to be transferred to refrigerant inside the coils.
+This increased surface area allows more heat to be transferred from the air to the refrigerant inside the coils.

-A finned tube and drum-and-tube evaporator are commonly used in rooftop units.
-Recall that finned tube evaporators have small metal plates attached to the tubes carrying refrigerant.
+Finned-tube and drum-and-tube evaporators are commonly used in rooftop units.
+Recall that finned-tube evaporators have small metal plates attached to the tubes carrying refrigerant.
 Drum-and-tube exchangers are typically used in larger commercial and industrial human comfort applications.

-In an RTU, the placement of evaporator coils is very important.
+In an RTU, the placement and orientation of evaporator coils is very important.
 Different configurations of evaporator coils help to:

 Decrease power consumption,